"saeculum" meaning in English

 Etymology: Learned borrowing from Latin saeculum.
 Etymology templates: {{lbor|en|la|saeculum}} Learned borrowing from Latin saeculum Head templates: {{en-noun|s|saecula}} saeculum (plural saeculums or saecula)

-1. A length of time roughly equal to the potential lifetime of a human being or, equivalently, the complete renewal of a human population.
+1. (historical, Roman) A cyclical period of time, roughly equal to the time needed for the complete renewal of a human population:

-2. An approximately 85 year cycle in Strauss-Howe generational theory, a highly controversial sociological theory that postulates that zeitgeist and popular cultural values exist along recurring cycles.
+4. An approximately 85-year cycle in Strauss-Howe generational theory, a highly controversial sociological theory that postulates that zeitgeist and popular cultural values exist along recurring cycles.
 Categories (topical): Units of measure

 Inflected forms